 You can rank the media mentions in the same way.
 Divide the media into three groups: profile get coefficient 2, popular get coefficient 3, others - 1.
 Positive references receive 2 points, negative ones - 0 points or even negative values.

 In this way you can create a permanent system for evaluating communication activity and quickly identify the most effective channels and campaigns.
 Such scoring system is at the heart of defining quality metrics and the visibility of mentions (MV and MQ) in LOOQME.

 15. Content analysis.

-It is not a separate indicator, rather a system for trend analysis and permanent tracking of performance.
+It is not a separate metric, rather a system for trend analysis and permanent tracking of performance.
 It is the analysis of theme and dynamics of the media field in general - not only concerning one's own mentions, but also the mentions of all competitors, regulatory authorities, experts etc.

 If you consolidate these metrics in one report regularly, you can get a handy tracking tool and improve performance.
 At first you measure the baseline, the reference point.
 Then compare the data monthly / quarterly / yearly and analyze the differences.
-For the reference point you can choose average market indicators - the benchmark or target values if they can be validated.
+For the reference point you can choose average market metrics - the benchmark or target values if they can be validated.

 During the analysis pay additional attention to:

 - The topics most frequently raised in the media.
 Are there any leaders in mentions on these subjects?

 - The media that write about your market most often.
 Who are chosen as speakers?
 What is the average reach of such articles?
 Who are profile journalists?